istio-ecosystem/wasm-extensions/extensions/basic_auth/README.md

   repeated string request_methods = 4;

-  // Credentials provided in the form username:password that have access. repeated string credentials = 5;
+  // Credentials provided in the form username:password that have access.
+  // Credential could be provided in two formats: `USERNAME:PASSWD` and base64 encoded credentials. repeated string credentials = 5;
 }
 ```